 - Optional: Installation of the DBMS (Microsoft or Oracle).
 Creation of a new database "LANCRYPT".
-The databases prepended in the DBMS should not be used for conpal LAN Crypt! - Add data source (32-bit ODBC) as system DSN. - Create database tables with CreateTables (or extend them during an upgrade). - System Administrator: Define settings in the conpal LAN Crypt Configuration console. - Create initial Master Security Officer. - Define the locations in the Admin Console: - o for Security Officer certificates generated by conpal LAN Crypt - for the password log file of the automatically generated passwords of the key files (only if the certificates are generated by conpal LAN Crypt) - for policy files generated by conpal LAN Crypt (please contact the system administrator to implement these steps)
+The databases prepended in the DBMS should not be used for conpal LAN Crypt! - Add data source (32-bit ODBC) as system DSN (see chapter 3.2.2). - Create database tables with CreateTables (or extend them during an upgrade). - System Administrator: Define settings in the conpal LAN Crypt configuration console. - Create initial Master Security Officer. - Define the storage locations in the Admin Console: - o for User key files and Security Officer certificates generated by conpal LAN Crypt - o for Security Officer key files generated by conpal LAN Crypt - for the password log file of the automatically generated passwords of the key files (only if the certificates are generated by conpal LAN Crypt) - for policy files generated by conpal LAN Crypt (please contact the system administrator to implement these steps)

-Note: If you are using an Oracle database and access the database from Administration Consoles on different machines, you should now also specify the code page settings (see "Database" on page 54).
+Note: If you are using an Oracle database and access the database from Administration Consoles on different machines, you should now also specify the code page settings (see "The Database tab" on page 54).

-- Create additional (Master) Security Officers - Define rights for Security Officers - Import objects (Organizational Units, groups, users) from the directory service (e.g. Active Directory) - Create conpal LAN Crypt groups and fill them with the objects imported from the directory service (users, groups) - Assign the conpal LAN Crypt groups and the responsible Security Officer to the individual organizational units or regions, as well as define their rights
+- Create additional (Master) Security Officers - Define rights for Security Officers - Import objects (Organizational Units, groups, users) from the directory service (e.g. Active Directory) - Create conpal LAN Crypt groups and fill them with the objects imported from the directory service (users, groups)

+- Assign the conpal LAN Crypt groups and the responsible Security Officer to the individual organizational units or regions, as well as define their rights

-- Create keys - Create encryption rules
+- Create keys

+- Create encryption rules